arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 – Connecting to the Virtual Machine Using an SSH Client ####

-1. In the Windows Azure Portal, select the Linux virtual machine from the list to enter its **Dashboard**.
+1. In the Microsoft Azure Portal, select the Linux virtual machine from the list to enter its **Dashboard**.
 Locate the **DNS** field in the quick glance at the right bottom of the page.
 This is the public address you will use to connect to the virtual machine.

 	![Dashboard - DNS name of the virtual machine](Images/dashboard---dns-name-of-the-virtual-machine.png?raw=true)